jeffreykegler/old_kollos/notes/misc/strand.md

 ```
     X ::= A B C .
 ```
-No nucleotides correspond to completions.
+A completion is never the base dotted rule of a nucleotide.

+We can ignore completions,
+but we do need to deal with predictions,
-The inter-nucleotide pair for the dotted rule with the dot before the first non-nulled RHS symbol is called the "prediction split pair".
+The inter-nucleotide pair whose base dotted rule has its dot before the first non-nulled RHS symbol is called the "prediction nucleotide pair".
-In this example, the prediction nucleotide pair is pair 1.
+In this example, the prediction nucleotides are pair 1.

-Every pre-transcription rule will need `n` pairs of nucleotide rules, where `n` is the number of symbols on the RHS of the `g1` rule.
+Each pre-strand rule potentially needs `2*n` pairs of nucleotide rules, where `n` is the number of symbols on the RHS of the `g1` rule.
 Empty rules can be ignored.

-We need a pair of nucleotide rules to represent a "split" before the first symbol of a `g1` rule, but we do not need a pair to represent a split after the last symbol.
-In other words, we need to deal with predictions, but we can ignore completions.
 We can also ignore any splits that occur before nulling symbols.

 The above rules imply that left split rules can be nulling -- in fact one of the left split rules must be nulling.
 But no right split rule can be nulling.
 Informally, a right split rule must represent "something".

-## Nulling symbols

-Above, we assumed that no symbols are nulling.
-Where a rule has nulling symbols on its RHS, we make the following adjustments.

-* There are no split pairs for dotted rules with the dot before a nulling symbol.

-* This implies that the only split pair for a nulling rule is the prediction split pair.

 ## Deriving the left strand